Dark90643/ProjectSQL/replit.md

 # Overview

-AEGIS_NET is a secure case management system designed for handling classified information and investigations.
-The application provides role-based access control with three user levels (Agent, Management, Overseer), case tracking with public/private visibility, Discord integration for notifications and bot commands, and comprehensive audit logging.
+AEGIS_NET is a multi-tenant, Discord-integrated secure case management system.
+It supports both traditional username/password authentication and Discord OAuth2 login.
+Each Discord server gets its own workspace with independent case management, agent rosters, and data storage.
+Users authenticate via Discord OAuth and permissions are verified based on Discord server ownership and roles.
+The application provides role-based access control with three user levels (Agent, Management, Overseer), case tracking with public/private visibility, Discord bot with moderation capabilities, and comprehensive audit logging.
 The system features a government/intelligence agency aesthetic with a focus on security and controlled information dissemination.

 # User Preferences